argoproj/argo-cd/docs/faq.md

 # FAQ

+## Why has my `ComparisonError` and I can't delete it

+Comparison errors occur when Argo CD tries to create manifest by getting your app from the repo and running a tool.
+You can either:

+* Reinstate of fix the repo.
+* Delete with `--cascade=false` and manually deleting the resources.

 ## Why is my application still `OutOfSync` immediately after a successful Sync?

 See [Diffing](user-guide/diffing.md) documentation for reasons resources can be OutOfSync, and ways to configure